-Alright everyone, today I’m going to talk about keeping your house clean.
+Alright everyone, today I’m going to talk about keeping your house clean if you make your own cleaning products.
 No one wants to do it, but unfortunately we don’t all have magic unicorns that will make our homes sparkle when we are off at work, so we need to do it ourselves.
 Unfortunately, many of the widely distributed cleaning products are expensive and harmful to the environment.
 Hire a professional to do the job is another option.
-Especially for houses with carpet, since they are extremely hard to clean.
-Hiring professional carpet cleaning services is a fast and safe way to get the job done.

 The chemicals used in our cleaning agents are harmful if swallowed and can cause illnesses years later, not to mention what would happen if some got into the water supply (on a large or small scale).
 I won’t go into all the ways that these products can harm the environment, but I will point out one quickly: Phosphates.
 They are typically used in laundry detergents and some cleaning agents, but experts believe that they are the reason for algal blooms (can be seen at the Mississippi River Delta), which can cover the surface of the water and choke off the oxygen to the fish and other creatures underneath the surface.
 Now that we know how these are bad, we can figure out how to cut them from our lives and save quite a few dollars in the process.
 I’ll talk about how we can make our own All Purpose Cleaner, Glass Cleaner, and a Drain Unclogging Agent.
 The best part about making these is that they are made from common household products – you probably won’t have to pick anything up you don’t already have